All Products

 Configure access credentials

 In the RAM console, create a RAM user with Permanent AccessKey Pair access.
-Save the AccessKey pair, and grant the AliyunOSSFullAccess permission to the user.
+Save the AccessKey pair, and then grant the AliyunOSSFullAccess permission to the user.

 Linux